Tanveer-hub570/My-Portfolio/A1 UI DESIGN/Ecommerce/README.md

 cd react-native-shopping-ui
 npm install
 npx expo start
-Open the Expo Go app on your device and scan the QR code.
+📲 Scan the QR code in Expo Go to preview the app on your device.

 🛠️ Built With
-React Native
+⚛️ React Native

-Expo
+💨 Expo

-JavaScript

-React Navigation (if used)
+🎨 Figma (Design Source)

+💅 Custom UI components

-🙋‍♂️ Author
+👨‍💻 Author
-Tanveer Mustafa
+Designed & Developed by Tanveer Mustafa
+💼 LinkedIn • 🐙 GitHub

 📄 License
+This project is licensed for educational and design purposes.
-Open-source UI design.
-Feel free to use and customize for your own projects!
+Feel free to fork and customize it to match your own project needs. ✨